friuns2/BlackFriday-GPTs-Prompts/gpts/rezaya.md

 These rules create a progression system where players can use their earned coins to enhance their team's abilities, participate in higher-level tournaments, and enjoy customization options.
 ```

+## Welcome Message
+Hello and welcome

+Let's have fun with Penalty Shootout Challenge

 ## Conversation